 We will further require $f$ to satisfy the following conditions: \begin{enumerate} \item All of the non-zero points of $A$ lie on the boundary of $P$; \item The polyhedral decomposition of $P$ induced by $\varphi$ is maximal (all the cells of the polyhedral decomposition are congruent to standard simplices under the action of $\mathrm{GL}_n(\ZZ)$); \item The Laurent polynomial $f$ has a constant term $0 \in A$, and it is a vertex of every maximal cell in the polyhedral decomposition. \end{enumerate}

-Hypotheses (1) and (2) will ensure that the mirror toric variety $X$ is smooth.
-Moreover, the complement of the tropical amoeba $\Pi_f \subset \RR^n$ will have exactly one compact component (by (3)), so that the mirror for $z_0 f +1$ can be canonically identified with the canonical bundle $K_X$, and all of the critical points of $f$ can be made (by (2)) to live over an arbitrarily small neighbourhood of $1$ by taking $T$ sufficiently small \cite{Speculations}.
+These hypotheses will ensure that the mirror toric variety $X$ is smooth and Fano.
+Moreover, the complement of the tropical amoeba $\Pi_f \subset \RR^n$ will have exactly one compact component by hypothesis (3), so that the mirror for $z_0 f +1$ can be canonically identified with the canonical bundle $K_X$, and all of the critical points of $f$ can be made, by hypothesis (2), to live over an arbitrarily small neighbourhood of $1$ by taking $T$ sufficiently small \cite[Lemma 5.2]{Speculations}.
 Hypotheses (1) and (2) may be weakened if one is willing to work in the context of toric stacks as in \cite{BenVivek}: we will remark on this below.
-For our purposes in the following, we will take $\varphi$ to be a generic small perturbation of the function $\varphi(\alpha)=1$ for every $\alpha \in A\setminus\set{0}$.
+We will take $\varphi$ to be a generic small perturbation of the function $\varphi(\alpha)=1$ for every $\alpha \in A\setminus\set{0}$.